kbr/fritzconnection/docs/index.rst

 =============================

 fritzconnection is a `Python <https://www.python.org/>`_ library to communicate with the `AVM Fritz!Box <https://en.avm.de/produkte/fritzbox/>`_ by the TR-064 protocol.
-This allows to read status-informations from the box and to read and change configuration settings and state.
+This allows to read status-information from the box and to read and change configuration settings and state.
 Also realtime phone call monitoring is provided.

 .. image:: fritzconnection-360x76.png